The Tragically Hip’s “Up to Here” | A Quick Look at the 1989 Debut Album that Launched a National Obsession

 Good morning!

-Today we’re taking a look at records from EPMD and Lyle Lovett
+Today we’re taking a quick look at records from The Sugarcubes and 3rd Bass.

 I’ve started doing some quick hits of each matchup and posting them directly to the page.
 Some will be longer, some won’t, and some might just be a handful of sentences.
 There’ll probably definitely be some typos.